Web Fundamentals Tutorial

 What you see in the browser is the response from your Sinatra server.

 Where you’ve written “/”, you are just specifying the root url, but you can create any path name you want.

 In the same file, try creating more pages to visit, using the same syntax as the block above.
 You can add as many pages as you like, and have them say whatever you want.

 If you need to you can hit Ctrl+C in your command prompt to stop your app.
 (Just like for your Rails app!), however you don’t need to stop and start to see your changes.

-If you get stuck, make sure your app.rb looks like this one.
+If you get stuck, make sure your app.rb looks like this app.rb example.

 To start listing coffees in our app, we’ll need an HTML form to send through which coffee we want and how much it costs.

 This means sending a request to the Sinatra server, including some information.

 To send information to the server, we can use a form.

 For simplicity, this form sends the information to the same URL (“/”).